WorldModelers/Integration/S3_instructions.md

 # World Modelers S3
 Accessing the World Modelers S3 requires an AWS access key and secret key.

-Using the Boto3 Python library, you can connect to the S3 bucket using the following:
+Using the Boto3 Python library, you can connect to S3 using the following:

 ```
 import boto3